directvt/vtm/doc/vt-input-mode.md

 This sequence is the first one received by the application right after `vt-input-mode` is activated (input redirection detection).

-#### Viewport tracking
+#### Mandatory synchronization

-When the terminal window is resized, the viewport is finally changed only after a handshake between the terminal and the application.
+When the terminal window is resized, the changes are only applied after a handshake between the terminal and the application.
 Successive multiple resizing of the window initiates the same number of handshakes.

 Handshake steps:
 1. The terminal requests a new size, omitting all other parameters.